ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 (level 2), limited test platforms (level 3), and build only platforms (level 4).
 Each level is further described below.

-For the select computational platforms that have been pre-configured (level 1), all the required libraries for building the SRW Application are available in a central place.
+For the selected computational platforms that have been pre-configured (level 1), all the required libraries for building the SRW Application are available in a central place.
 That means bundled libraries (NCEPLIBS) and third-party libraries (NCEPLIBS-external) have both been built.
 The SRW Application is expected to build and run out of the box on these